jwkidd3/kafka_class/exercises/kafka-exercise-Exploring-Zookeeper.md

 **TIP** Use [bit.ly/kafka-exercise-admin-02](https://bit.ly/kafka-exercise-admin-02) to access this exercise.

 ## Procedure
+0. Before you can proceed you must download the jline jar file in the repo and put it in the lib directory of your kafka installation.
 1. Use **zookeeper-shell** to connect to the Zookeeper instance
     * **./bin/zookeeper-shell.sh :2181**
 2. Use **help** to learn about available commands